rust-lang/prev.rust-lang.org/zh-CN/faq.md

 }
 ```

-__Using `AsRef<str>`__
+__使用 `AsRef<str>`__

-In this example, the function will accept both owned strings and string slices, either doing nothing or converting the input into a string slice.
+在此例中，the function will accept both owned strings and string slices, either doing nothing or converting the input into a string slice.
 This can be done automatically by taking the input by reference, like so:

 ```rust
 fn accepts_both<S: AsRef<str>>(s: &S) {